dotnetKyle/MinimalCommandLine/README.md

-# System.CommandLine.Minimal
+# MinimalCli

-> A source generator that sits on top of the `System.CommandLine` namespace
+> A source generator that works with the `System.CommandLine` namespace
 > to give an experience similar to the ASP.Net Core minimal API builders.
 This library
 > uses the Hosting libraries so a dotnet developer feels at home.
 >